dewan-ahmed/dewan-ahmed.github.io/_posts/2023-05-26-identity-crisis-devrel.md

 ## DevRel is NOT influencer marketing

 Once I had a recruiter reach out who was looking for a DevRel superstar  with a certain Twitter follower count as part of the required skills on the job description.
 I was about to write this section and then heard Tim Berglund craft the same message perfectly.
-Listen to what Tim has to say about the [influencer path vs. the traditional DevRel path](https://www.youtube.com/clip/UgkxeIU5q7CxOXZtgU2RB2OLG1cPies3YBhH).
+Listen to what Tim has to say about the influencer path vs. the traditional DevRel path ⤵️

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9OmURvI9gwo?start=1962" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9OmURvI9gwo?clip=UgkxeIU5q7CxOXZtgU2RB2OLG1cPies3YBhH&amp;clipt=EIDEdxjgmHs" frameborder="0" allowfullscreen></iframe>

 ## You're a developer advocate... what's next?